 Banff Jasper Collection

-If skiing's not your thing, we have many suggestions for enjoying pristine wilderness, getting outside and being active (or not)—no boards required.
+If skiing's not your thing, we have many suggestions for enjoying pristine wilderness, getting outside and being active (or not).

 Kick off your weekend at one of Banff’s truly beautiful outdoor skating rinks.
 There are many choices!